How to Lower Your Setpoint Weight

 Having too many bad bacteria relative to good bacteria in the gut has been linked to diabetes, autoimmune disease, autism, allergies, cancer, heart disease, depression, and many more. more.
 It has also been linked to weight gain and obesity.

-In fact, the research of the impact gut microbiota has on weight is particularly compelling.
+In fact, the research on the impact gut microbiota has on weight is particularly compelling.
 For instance, studies show those with more diverse gut bacteria were slimmer compared to those with less diverse gut bacteria.
 The reason this is important is that certain types of bacteria control how many calories and nutrients your body absorbs.
-If you have more bacteria that prevents you from absorbing a significant amount of calories, you will be slimmer — and you can eat more food without gaining weight.
+If you have more bacteria that prevent you from absorbing a significant amount of calories, you will be slimmer — and you can eat more food without gaining weight.

-Studies also indicate that certain bacteria can alter your body’s sensitivity to insulin, making your cells either more sensitive to insulin and accepting of glucose, or making them insulin-resistant and rejecting of glucose.
+Studies also indicate that certain bacteria can alter your body’s sensitivity to insulin, making your cells either more sensitive to insulin and accepting of glucose or making them insulin-resistant and rejecting glucose.
 Obesity and type 2 diabetes are both caused by insulin resistance, so obviously, the types of bacteria you have, have a huge effect on weight gain and your risk of developing type 2 diabetes.

 Finally, some bacteria appear to have preferences for certain types of foods.
 Some prefer fats, some carbs, some sweets, etc. This means your cravings for certain foods may not be your cravings at all.
 They may be what your gut bacteria is craving!

 The health of your hormones is extremely important in your weight-loss efforts.
-Hormones are chemical messengers responsible for most major bodily functions, including your metabolism, hunger, fat-burning ability, and much more.
+Hormones are chemical messengers responsible for most major bodily functions, including metabolism, hunger, fat-burning ability, and much more.

 When hormones that affect your metabolism are working properly, they send correct signals to the hypothalamus regarding the state of your weight (fat stores).
 The hypothalamus then triggers the release of certain hormones — or moderates levels of hormones — to bring your fat stores into line with your setpoint weight.

 But if a hormonal clog occurs, the hormones cannot send correct signals.
-Hormonal dysregulation ensures that either the hypothalamus does not receive them, or it cannot interpret the signals correctly.
+Hormonal dysregulation ensures that either the hypothalamus does not receive them or it cannot interpret the signals correctly.
 But since the main goal of the hypothalamus is to keep you alive — and a certain minimum level of body fat is necessary for survival — it gives you MORE fat.
 Your setpoint weight then rises.

 Incidentally, a hormonal clog is similar to a clog in a sink.
 If you have a clogged sink, the water cannot drain out.
 Every time you pour water into the sink, the water level keeps rising.
 It has an elevated setpoint.
 Similarly, if you have a hormonal clog, your hypothalamus cannot correctly balance calories in with calories out.
 The calories you consume cannot be burned off.
 They just accumulate as fat.